mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 be really confusing to the users observing them in the compilation logs.
 This is why we need a dedicated solution here.

-In a physical quantities and units library, we need expression templates to express the results of
+In a physical quantities and units library, we need symbolic expressions to express the results of

 - dimension equations,
 - quantity type equations,